apluff/NeuroPattToolbox/README.md

 # Citation
 If you use our code in your research, please cite us as follows:

-Rory G. Townsend and Pulin Gong (2018).
-Detection and analysis of spatiotemporal patterns in brain activity, In Press, PLOS Computational Biology.
+Townsend RG, Gong P. Detection and analysis of spatiotemporal patterns in brain activity, PLoS Computational Biology 14(12): e1006643, 2018.

 # Usage
 All primary functions can be accessed through the NeuroPattGUI M-file.
 The toolbox includes a sample dataset of LFPs recorded from marmoset visual area MT (see references 1 and 2, 10x10 recording array, 5 repetitions of moving-dot stimulus presentations with stimulus turned on at 1s and sampling frequency 1017 Hz, MA026-14 Dir 1 Rep 40-44).
 This test data can be processed with the following: